Thank you! Your submission has been received!

 SUBIN

-Quote: “My organs aren’t even healthy enough to harvest”
+“My organs aren’t healthy enough to harvest”

 LOLA

-Pronouns: she/they
+she/they

-Quote: [Covered in blood] “I'm so sorry to bother you”
+[Covered in blood] “Hi I'm so sorry to bother you”

 Heidi is painted in naturalistic, dull colors.
 In her character art, Heidi is squatting on the ground with a cigarette in her mouth, and her hand scrunched up on her head in thought, while reading a manual that reads “How to use the Harness 5000.”
 Bark Twain, a golden retriever, is in the background with a harness strapped completely sideways around his body so that the strap is covering up half his face and he looks very uncomfortable.